-The program's current contract, which expires 04 January 2010, has a per diem rate of \$139.77 (filled) and \$134.77 (unfilled).
+The cost of service for the current contract, which expires 04 January 2010, is \$87.86 per bed day.
+Funding is provided annually through General Revenue under the Contracted Non-Secure Residential Program category.
 The average utilization rate for the moderate-risk program over the past six months has been 98.82 percent.